matter-labs/zksync-web-era-docs/docs/api/hardhat/hardhat-zksync-upgradable.md

 This allows for more advanced upgrade patterns, such as adding or removing functionality while minimizing downtime.

-To use beacon upgradables, start with creating a Deployer for the zkSync network and load the Box artifact:
+1. Start by creating a `Deployer` for the zkSync Era  network and load the `Box` artifact:

 ```typescript
   const testMnemonic = 'stuff slice staff easily soup parent arm payment cotton trade scatter struggle';